Battery energy storage system: Market development and deployment

 Japan’s energy sector has also undergone significant growth in renewable energy capacity. expanding by over 30% within five years, which has contributed to a sharp increase in demand for battery energy storage systems (BESS).
 More than half of the 2.4 GW of BESS capacity awarded in recent long-term low-carbon power auctions was allocated to foreign-owned companies or consortia.
 Projects approved in 2024 alone comprise more than 1.37 GW of power capacity and over 6.7 GWh of energy capacity.
 The country’s Long-Term Decarbonization Power Source Auction supports BESS deployment by guaranteeing fixed cost recovery over a 20-year period.
 However, constraints such as limited price volatility and a price floor in Japan’s power market may limit investment returns for storage operators, signaling the need for further regulatory reform.

-Worldwide in 2024, CRRC had 8% market share, Sungrow 14%, and Tesla Energy 15%.
+Worldwide in 2024, suppliers CRRC had 8% market share, Sungrow 14%, and Tesla Energy 15%.

 Some developers are also utilizing retired electric vehicle batteries to build second-life storage systems, with costs potentially 50% lower than those of new battery installations.
 Nonetheless, due to the declining cost of new batteries, buyers of second-life systems may only be willing to pay around 10% of the original cost.
 In 2024, a 53 MWh battery storage facility built from approximately 900 used electric vehicle batteries was commissioned in Texas.

-Following the major 2025 Iberian Peninsula blackout, which severed the Iberian grid from the rest of Europe on 28 April in just five seconds and caused some deaths plus economic losses estimated at up to €4.5 billion, the importance of system resilience has become increasingly prominent in Spain.
-Battery Energy Storage Systems were at a very low level at less than 20 MW, but are now regarded as a key pillar of the Spanish energy transition.
+The major 2025 Iberian Peninsula blackout severed the Iberian grid from the rest of Europe on 28 April and then collapsed to a complete blackout in just five seconds, then caused some deaths plus economic losses estimated at up to €4.5 billion.
+The importance of system resilience has become increasingly prominent in Spain.
+Battery Energy Storage Systems were at a very low level at around 20 MW, but are now regarded as a key pillar of the Spanish energy transition.
 Major utilities such as Iberdrola and Solaria are now actively developing hybrid solar-plus-storage projects to mitigate the impact of solar overproduction and declining market prices.
 Solaria alone has launched eight new BESS installations in Castilla y León and Castilla-La Mancha.
+By April 2026, Spain had 193 MW of grid batteries, and 339 MWh of home batteries, with more in projects.